Find Affordable College Courses

 East Lansing, MI

 The in-demand bachelor’s degree programs at Michigan State University helped the school earn the #4 place on this year’s ranking of the most popular geological and earth sciences schools in the Great Lakes Region .
-Michigan State is a fairly large public school located in the city of East Lansing.
+Michigan State is a very large public school located in the city of East Lansing.

 Women make up 42% of the geology majors at the school.